gouegd/www/README.md

 www
 ===

-This repo is an attempt to break the procrastination cycle I'm stuck with.
+This repo was an attempt to do something with web techniques I learnt at that time (require.js, Angular 1).